 AGM (Absorbent Glass Mat) Battery

-This is the best type of battery for a sump pump that works with the technologically advanced systems.
-AGM batteries range from maintenance free, deep cycle, to wet cell and marine.
+This is the best type of battery for sump pumps that works with the technologically advanced systems.
+AGM batteries range from the maintenance-free, deep cycle, to wet cell and marine.

 - A maintenance-free battery does not require constant attention and runs longer.